hail2u/node-css-mqpacker/README.md

 ### As standard Node.js package

 This package is also a Node.js module.
-For exmaple, you can read `from.css`, process its content, and output processed CSS to STDOUT:
+For example, you can read `from.css`, process its content, and output processed CSS to STDOUT:

 ```javascript